 If the random variable is discrete, such as for categorical data, then the parameter we wish to estimate is the population proportion.
 This is, of course, the probability of drawing a success in any one random draw.
-Unlike the case just discussed for a continuous random variable where we did not know the population distribution of X's, here we actually know the underlying probability density function for these data; it is binomial.
-The random variable is X = the number of successes and the parameter we wish to know is p, the probability of drawing a success which is of course the proportion of successes in the population.
-The question at issue is: from what distribution was the sample proportion, $p' = \frac{x}{n}$ drawn?
-The sample size is n and X is the number of successes found in that sample.
-This is a parallel question that was just answered by the Central Limit Theorem: from what distribution was the sample mean, \overline{x} , drawn?
-We saw that once we knew that the distribution was the Normal distribution then we were able to create confidence intervals for the population parameter, μ .
-We will also use this same information to test hypotheses about the population mean later.
-We wish now to be able to develop confidence intervals for the population parameter "p" from the binomial probability density function.
+Unlike the case just discussed for a continuous random variable where we did not know the population distribution of X's, here we actually know the underlying probability density function for these data; it is the binomial.
+The random variable is X = the number of successes in the sample and the parameter we wish to know is p, the probability of drawing a success which is of course the proportion of successes in the population.
+The question at issue is: from what distribution was the sample proportion, $\hat{p} = \frac{X}{n}$ drawn?
+The sample size is n = 1 and n = 1 is the number of successes found in that sample.
+This is a parallel question that was just answered by the Central Limit Theorem: from what distribution was the sample mean, n = 1 in n = 1 in

 In order to find the distribution from which sample proportions come we need to develop the sampling distribution of sample proportions just as we did for sample means.
 So again imagine that we randomly sample say 50 people and ask them if they support the new school bond issue.
-From this, we find a sample proportion, p', and graph it on the axis of p's.
-We do this, again and again, etc., etc. until we have the theoretical distribution of p's.
+From this we find a sample proportion, $\hat{p}$ , and graph it on the axis of p's.
+We do this again and again until we have the theoretical distribution of $\hat{p}$ .
 Some sample proportions will show high favorability toward the bond issue and others will show low favorability because random sampling will reflect the variation of views within the population.
-What we have done can be seen in Figure 7.4.9.
+What we have done can be seen in Figure 5.4.1.
 The top panel is the population distributions of probabilities for each possible value of the random variable X. While we do not know what the specific distribution looks like because we do not know p, the population parameter, we do know that it must look something like this.
 In reality, we do not know either the mean or the standard deviation of this population distribution, the same difficulty we faced when analyzing the X's previously.

-Figure 7.4.9 places the mean on the distribution of population probabilities as $\mu = np$ but of course we do not actually know the population mean because we do not know the population probability of success, p.
-Below the distribution of the population values is the sampling distribution of p's.
-Again the Central Limit Theorem tells us that this distribution is normally distributed just like the case of the sampling distribution for \overline{x} 's.
-This sampling distribution also has a mean, the mean of the p's, and a standard deviation, $\sigma{p'}$.
+Figure 5.4.1 places the mean on the distribution of population probabilities as $\mu=np$ but of course we do not actually know the population mean because we do not know the population probability of success, p.
+Below the distribution of the population values is the sampling distribution of $\hat{p}$ .
+Again the Central Limit Theorem tells us that this distribution is normally distributed just like the case of the sampling distribution for $\overline{X}$ .
+This sampling distribution also has a mean, the mean of the p's, and a standard deviation, $\sigma{\hat{p}}$ .